Things to do in London in 7 days

-A stay like that will allow you to visit historical monuments such as Buckingham Palace, the Tower of London or Big Ben, as well as visiting some of its many museums.
+Such a stay will allow you to visit historical monuments such as Buckingham Palace, the Tower of London or Big Ben, as well as visit some of its many museums.
 In addition, you will be able to get to know the British capital without haste and enjoy it in all its essence.

 Day 1: walk from Marble Arch to Big Ben